 Faxing capabilities will be available for students via the multifunction machines mentioned in the University Printing/Photocopying section.
 Again in order for students to fax long distance from these phones, long distance calling cards must be used.
 There will be a fee associated with the number of pages that are faxed (similar to the cost associated with print/copy).
-Information regarding the policies and procedures associated with this service are still in the planning stages and will be available as they develop at http://www.lmunet.edu/is.

-AT&T is the cell phone vendor choice for University faculty and staff.
-Students who purchase a Cingular plan will utilize free mobile to mobile minutes if they need to contact security or other LMU faculty and staff on their cell phones.
-Both and AT&T Verizon have sufficient cell phone cover in the Harrogate area.
-Cingular service is more prominent in Harrogate's border city of Middlesboro, Kentucky which Verizon is more prominent in Harrogate's border cities of Ewing, Virginia.
-There is limited or no cell phone service for most of the other popular cell phone vendors.
+Verizon Wireless is the cell phone vendor choice for University faculty and staff.
+Students who purchase a Verizon plan will utilize free mobile to mobile minutes if they need to contact security or other LMU faculty and staff on their cell phones.